 You might feel a bit like a dairy farmer with the never-ending feeding session, but there are some tips to help alleviate breast engorgement.
 Breast compression or lean over and shake your breasts for 1 to 2 minutes can help lessen mastitis and clogged ducts.
 No matter if you breastfeed or breast pump, it can stimulate your nipple for your body to start producing breast milk.
 Take a warm-hot shower for 3 to 5 minutes and place a clean, cold cabbage on your breast.
 Trust me, your breast will feel so much better and relaxed!

 Breastfeeding can be painful if your baby has a poor latch or if you have an incorrect breastfeeding posture.
 It can result in sore, cracked, and even infected nipples.
-Apply some medical grade lanolin ointment or freshly expressed breast milk onto your cracked nipples, as they can moisturize your nipples and accelerate its healing.
+Apply some medical-grade lanolin ointment or freshly expressed breast milk onto your cracked nipples, as they can moisturize your nipples and accelerate their healing.
 Be sure to seek medical attention if your nipples are infected.

 After you get the hang of it and a breastfeeding routine has been established, breastfeeding can be enjoyable.
 Breastfeeding stimulates the release of the hormone Oxytocin, which helps produce breast milk and makes you and your baby feel happy and relaxed.